larsonjj/generator-yeogurt/README.md

 Congratulations!
 You should now have successfully created a Yeogurt project and are ready to start building out your site/app.

-Now you can run the following gulp tasks:
+Now you can run the following npm scripts:

-- `gulp serve` for previewing your site/app on a development server.
+- `npm run serve` for previewing your site/app on a development server.
-- `gulp serve --production` for previewing a production version of your site/app.
+- `npm run serve:prod` for previewing a production version of your site/app.
-- `gulp` for testing and building a development version of your site.
-- `gulp --production` same as `gulp` but builds a production version of your site.
+- `npm run build` builds a production version of your site.
-- `gulp test` for linting your scripts and running unit tests.
+- `npm test` for linting your scripts and running unit tests.

-You can learn more about what tasks are available in the [gulp tasks](#gulp-workflow) section.
+You can learn more about what scripts are available in the [npm scripts](#npm-workflow) section.

 ## Configuration